Play Makes Sense Phase 2 Phonics Activity C is for Cupcake

 What is phonics?

-Phonics is a way of helping children to read and write by teaching them the 44 sounds in the English language and the letters used to write each sound.
+Phonics is a way of helping children learn to read and write by teaching them the 44 sounds in the English language and the letters used to write each sound.
 It is a great way to help children begin to read and write quickly and with confidence.

 Throughout their phonics journey children will become more confident at recognising the sounds that different letters make and will become experts at blending and segmenting.